U.S. flag An official website of the United States government

 Jacqueline Corrigan-Curay, J.D., M.D.

-Previously, Dr. Corrigan-Curay was director of CDER’s Office of Medical Policy (OMP).
+Dr. Corrigan-Curay joined the FDA in October 2016 as CDER’s Director for the Office of Medical Policy (OMP).
 In that role, she led the development, coordination, and implementation of medical policy programs and strategic initiatives.
 She worked collaboratively with other CDER program areas, FDA centers, and stakeholders on enhancing policies to improve drug development and regulatory review processes.

 Dr. Corrigan-Curay brings to the position a unique legal, scientific policy, and clinical background with expertise in risk and scientific assessment, and clinical trial design and oversight.
-Before joining FDA, she served as supervisory medical officer with the Immediate Office of the Director, National Heart, Lung and Blood Institute (NHLBI) at the National Institutes of Health (NIH).
-She also served in director and acting director roles with the Office of Biotechnology Activities (OBA), Office of Science Policy at NIH, where she was executive secretary of the NIH Recombinant DNA Advisory Committee.
+Before joining CDER, she served as supervisory medical officer within the Immediate Office of the Director, National Heart, Lung, and Blood Institute (NHLBI) at the National Institutes of Health (NIH).
+She also served in director of the Office of Biotechnology Activities (OBA), Office of Science Policy at NIH, where she was executive secretary of the NIH Recombinant DNA Advisory Committee.
 She has held positions as an attending physician with the VA Medical Center, a policy analyst with the Congressional Office of Technology Assessment, and as a practicing attorney in Washington, D.C.

 Dr. Corrigan-Curay earned her law degree from Harvard Law School, her medical degree from University of Maryland School of Medicine, and a bachelor’s degree in history of science from Harvard/Radcliffe College in Cambridge, MA.
 She completed her training in internal medicine at Georgetown University Medical Center, where she also served as a clinical assistant professor of medicine.
-She has continued to practice internal medicine part-time at the Veterans Affairs Medical Center in Washington, D.C.
+Until recently she also practiced internal medicine part-time at the Veterans Affairs Medical Center in Washington, D.C.

 Related Information